 When in weeding mode, consider whether the audience match is as strong today as it was at the sponsorship’s inception.
 This may be the reason why sponsorship return on investment weakens over time.
 For this reason, it’s essential to confirm that audience mismatch is not the cause.

 A brand-consistent portfolio of properties that aligns well with consumers creates an added benefit to the sponsor’s perception.
-Think of Portfolio Alignment Review in this way: If the sponsor hosted a dinner party and all its properties attended, would they find common topics to discuss, or would it feel odd?
+Think of the Total Portfolio Review in this way: If the sponsor hosted a dinner party and all its properties attended, would they find common topics to discuss, or would it feel odd?
 If it feels strange, it’s time to weed.

 It’s Never Too Late to Weed

 Whether it’s Spring or Fall, it’s never too late to weed.
 While many sponsors wait until a sponsorship is about to expire, weeding should occur periodically to support long-term sponsorship portfolio growth and success.
-After all, if you do a lot of yardwork, who really likes to see crabgrass on their lawn?
+After all, if you do a lot of yard work, who really likes to see crabgrass on their lawn?

 Sign up for exclusive CHARGE Insights newsletter